saasy/workflow/README.md

 # workflow
-Create a workflow for releases.
+Create a workflow for releases on the 25th of every month.

 The workflow is as below: